chrisvest/stormpot/package-info.md

 glass of water or teacup (or temptest in a teapot, depending on where you are from) and is a reference to the size of the library and what it does.
 A storm is also a wind that moves really fast, and that is a reference to the goal of having a fast and scalable implementation.
+That, and "Windy Kettle" is two words and sound silly.

 **Contents:**